LuksMA/CPP/OO Programming/OO.md

 7. Binding means matching the function call with the correct function definition by the compiler.
 It takes place either at compile time or at runtime
 * In early binding, the compiler matches the function call with the correct function definition at compile time.
 It is also known as **Static Binding** or **Compile-time Binding**.
 * **Virtual Function** is a member function of the base class which is overridden in the derived class.
 The compiler performs **late binding** on this function
+* If we declare a member function in a base class as a virtual function, then that function automatically becomes virtual in all of its derived classes.
+* We can also call private function of derived class from a base class pointer by declaring that function in the base class as virtual.